anttitapsa/text_game/README.md

 ## How to use game
 Characters have features name, hitpoints, experiencepoints, weapon and max damage it can cause.
-There are six kinds of commands you can use while running the program by writing those in terminal.
+There are six kinds of commands you can use while running the program by writing those on terminal.

 `A name HP name of weapon damage`